 Upgrading the vehicle’s software¶

 The Aero RTF may not have the last BIOS and Linux operating system.
-The Linux distro on Aero needs to be updated to version 1.2 in order for the flight controller to be flashed with ArduPilot.
+The Linux distro on Aero needs to be updated to version 1.2 in order for the autopilot to be flashed with ArduPilot.

 Official Setup Instuctions from Intel should be followed which will ask you to:

-The final step is to copy the arducopter.px4 firwmware to the Aero compute board and then flash it to the flight board:
+The final step is to copy the arducopter.px4 firmware to the Aero compute board and then flash it to the flight board:

-- Download the latest aero-fc ardupilot firmware from firmware.ardupilot.org (issue to make firmware available soon)
+Download the latest aero-fc ArduPilot firmware from firmware.ardupilot.org

-- Flash the flight controller board with the ardupilot.px4 firmware
+Flash the autopilot board with the ardupilot.px4 firmware

 If you are developing ArduPilot, you can flash directly from the command line after compiling.
 Refer to Build instructions for more detailed instructions, but it’s basically the following commands: